Changes to waste and recycling

 These rules are temporary and follow guidance from the Government to keep our staff and visitors to the Sort It recycling centres safe.

-If you have non-household waste to dispose of, you may have to store it on your property or arrange for a skip service to remove it.
-Any waste must be disposed of legally and responsibly, please make sure you are aware of your duty of care for the disposal of waste.
+All waste must be disposed of legally and responsibly, make sure you are aware of your duty of care for the disposal of waste.
 Visit the GOV.UK website for the waste duty of care code of practice.

 Disposal of waste if you have confirmed or possible coronavirus